trevcor/slalomLab/README.md

 * Create a space using the UI

-* Download and install the cli if you don't already have it installed.
+* Click on "Tools" in the Cloud Foundry left nav.
+Download and install the cli if you don't already have it installed.

 *  Test if the cli installed correctly